morepath/morepath/doc/implementation.rst

 and :meth:`morepath.App.html`).

-This behavior is implemented using the :class:`morepath.view.ViewRegistry`.
-This builds on Reg_ and uses special predicates declared in :mod:`morepath.core` and registered into the Reg registry using :class:`morepath.predicate.PredicateRegistry`.
+This behavior is implemented using the :class:`morepath.directive.ViewRegistry`.
+This builds on Reg_ and uses special predicates declared in :mod:`morepath.core` and registered into the Reg registry using :class:`morepath.directive.PredicateRegistry`.
 The views are registered in the Reg registry too.

 Views can use templates as declared with the :class:`morepath.App.template_directory`, :class:`morepath.App.template_loader` and :class:`morepath.App.template_render` directives.
-These are registered into the :class:`morepath.template.TemplateEngineRegistry`.
+These are registered into the :class:`morepath.directive.TemplateEngineRegistry`.

 Before a view is rendered a permission check is done for a model object and an identity.
 This uses the rules defined by